25 August 2014 h. 22.00

-Carl Orff’s Carmina Burana will be performed under the direction of Andrea Battistoni.
+Carl Orff’s Carmina Burana will be performed again in the Arena

 Carmina Burana is the name given to a manuscript of 254 poems and dramatic texts mostly from the 11th or 12th century, although some are from the 13th century.
 The pieces are mostly bawdy, irreverent, and satirical; they were written principally in Medieval Latin; a few in Middle High German, and some with traces of Old French or Provençal.
 Some are macaronic, a mixture of Latin and German or French vernacular.

 Twenty-four poems in Carmina Burana were set to music by Carl Orff in 1936; Orff's composition quickly became popular and a staple piece of the classical music repertoire.
 The opening and closing movement, "O Fortuna", has been used in numerous films.

 Older research assumed that the manuscript was written where it was found in Benediktbeuern.
 Today, however, Carmina Burana scholars have various ideas about the place of origin of the manuscript.
 It is agreed due to the dialect of the Middle High German phrases in the text that the manuscript must be from the region of central Europe that speaks the Bavarian dialect of German, which includes parts of southern Germany, western Austria, and northern Italy, and, because of the Italian peculiarities of the text, it must be from the region's south.
 The two possible locations of its origin are the bishop's seat of Seckau in Styria and Kloster Neustift near Brixen in South Tyrol.

 Generally, the works contained in the Carmina Burana can be arranged into four groups according to theme: